 You don’t stop learning because you have a degree

-2. People skills are just as important as hard work
+People skills are just as important as hard work

 Often we are told that hard work pays off.
 And in order to be successful in life and in your career, you need to work hard.
 I absolutely agree with that!
-However, hard work alone is not enough.
-Your attitude determines your altitude – Hard work will get you started, but your character determines how far you go.
+However, my first job experience taught me that hard work alone is not enough.
+Your attitude determines your altitude.
+Hard work will get you started, but your character determines how far you go.

-- Do you have strong communication skills?
+- Do I have strong communication skills?

-- Are you a great listener?
+- Am I a great listener?

-- Are you a great team player?
+- Am I a great team player?

-- Can people trust you with information?
+- Can people trust me with information?

 Being open to working in different industries is important

-4. Company culture plays a huge factor in your happiness at work
+Company culture plays a huge factor in your happiness at work

-- How do they treat their employees?
+- How does the management treat their employees?